 The ASSG seeks to provide all member businesses with the most appropriate support through collective representation at the right level.
 It is possible for any business - whether at start-up stage or fully established - to capitalise on this support structure.

 The initiatives undertaken are given oversight by the ASSG Management Committee elected annually by the Membership (Producers and Associates) and so all have the opportunity to contribute to the governance of the organisation.

 Supporter members are encouraged from non-business interests on the basis of shared values of environmental safeguarding and the wider benefits to society of shellfish cultivation and consumption.

-Annual Membership – Categories include:
+Annual Membership – categories consist of:

-Producer (Establish business or trader)
+Producer Member (establish business or trader)

-Supporter Member (Non business interest)
+Supporter Member (non-business interest)

 You can join online by filling in the form below.
-Once we receive your application we will email you a PayPal payment request and process your application.